 If your son or daughter graduated from 8th grade a couple of months ago, you’re ready to jump into being the parent of a high schooler!
 This transition can be just as hard on you as it is for your child, or even more so; it can be hard to realize that your baby is growing up!
 Just a few short years from adulthood, your young teenager is on the brink of some exciting opportunities, and will be stretching those wings in an attempt to fly, often away from you.
 Here are some things you need to know in order to help your child acclimate to the new rigors of high school life:

 - Prepare your child for an increased workload.
-In addition to homework, which may grow exponentially over the next few years, he’ll be involving himself in activities, wanting to go out with friends, and may even have a part-time job.
-If your child has been disorganized with schoolwork up to this point, it’s time for him to break some bad habits.
-Take him shopping for some tools to keep himself and his clutter under control, such as bookcases, a calendar, and desktop organizers.
+In addition to homework, which may grow exponentially over the next few years, they’ll be involving themself in activities, wanting to go out with friends, and may even have a part-time job.
+If your child has been disorganized with schoolwork up to this point, it’s time for them to break some bad habits.
+Take them shopping for some tools to stay organized and keep the clutter under control, such as bookcases, a calendar, and desktop organizers.

 - Remember that your job is to step out of the role of manager when it comes to your teenager.
-She should be getting herself up for school in the morning, and managing her own time in regards to getting herself ready for the day.
-She also needs to take over the responsibility of making sure that she’s getting all of her work done and handed in on time.
-If you’ve been checking to see that she’s been doing her homework every night until now, it’s time to ease up.
-Letting her find out on her own how important her homework is to her grade will help her establish good habits before she starts college or a job.
+They should be getting themselves up for school in the morning, and managing their time in regards to getting herself ready for the day.
+They also needs to take over the responsibility of making sure that they are getting all of the work done and handed in on time.
+If you’ve been checking to see that they’ve been doing their homework every night until now, it’s time to ease up.
+They need to find out out on their own how important a homework grade is towards their average.
+This will help establish good habits before they start college or a job.